TheOdinProject/curriculum/rails_programming/rails_basics/importmap.md

 `importmap-rails` is designed to be used with JavaScript CDNs for NPM package dependencies.

 You can use the `./bin/importmap` command that's added as part of the install to `pin`, `unpin`, or `update` npm packages in your import map.
 This command resolves the package dependencies and adds the pins to your `config/importmap.rb`.
-Here is an example:

 ~~~JS
 ./bin/importmap pin react react-dom